dsherret/Units-of-Measure-Proposal-for-TypeScript/README.md

 TODO: Consider linking multiple units of measure together.
 For example, if an external library has a definition for meters and another external library has a definition for meters, then consider a way of linking these two definitions together.

 TODO: Consider having a warning when two different units of measure refer to the same thing?
-For example, if defining both `unit m = MyModule.m` and `unit meter = MyModule.m` are defined in the same scope then have a warning on `meter` that it's a duplicate definition of `m`.
+For example, if defining both `unit m = MyModule.m` and `unit meter = MyModule.m` in the same scope have a warning on `meter` that it's a duplicate definition of `m`.

 ## Definition File